 Bottlebrush squirreltail, a minor component of this ecological site is a short lived perennial bunchgrass that is generally an early seral species (Jones 1998).
 It is thought to be grazing tolerant but will decrease in basal area with heavy grazing (Eckert and Spencer 1987).
 Its grazing tolerance is likely due to its morphology and early dormancy during the summer months (Wright 1967).
 Squirreltail is considered to be fair forage for livestock and wildlife until the heads develop (Dayton 1937).
 Squirreltail also exhibits traits that allow it to be a good competitor with cheatgrass (Bromus tectorum) and make it a viable option when rehabilitating invaded rangelands (Rowe and Leger 2010).
-Sandberg bluegrass is a palatable species, but its production is closely tied to weather conditions.
+Bluegrass is a widespread forage grass.
+It is one of the earliest grasses in the spring and is sought by domestic livestock and several wildlife species.
+Bluegrass is a palatable species, but its production is closely tied to weather conditions.
 It produces little forage in drought years, making it a less dependable food source than other perennial bunchgrasses.

+Livestock browse Wyoming big sagebrush, but may use it only lightly when palatable herbaceous species are available.
+Spiny hopsage provides a palatable and nutritious food source for livestock, particularly during late winter through spring.
+Domestic sheep browse the succulent new growth of spiny hopsage in late winter and early spring.
 The majority of research concerning rabbitbrush has been conducted on green rabbitbrush.
 Green rabbitbrush has a large taproot and is known to be shorter-lived and less competitive than sagebrush.
 Seedling density, flower production, and shoot growth decline as competition from other species increases (McKell and Chilcote 1957, Miller et al. 2013, Young and Evans 1974).
 Depending on fire severity, rabbitbrush may increase after fire.
 Rubber rabbitbrush is top-killed by fire, but can resprout after fire and can also establish from seed (Young 1983).
 Douglas' rabbitbrush is top-killed by fire, but sprouts vigorously after fire (Kuntz 1982, Akinsoji 1988).
 Shortened fire intervals within this ecological site favor an annual invasive herbaceous understory with varying amounts of Sandberg bluegrass and an overstory of rabbitbrush.

-Livestock browse Wyoming big sagebrush, but may use it only lightly when palatable herbaceous species are available.
-Wyoming big sagebrush may increase moderately under heavy grazing; however, because of its relatively high palatability it does not increase as much as other big sagebrush subspecies usually do.
 Stocking rates vary over time depending upon season of use, climate variations, site, and previous and current management goals.
-A safe starting stocking rate is an estimated stocking rate that is fine-tuned by the client by adaptive management through the year and from year to year.
+A safe starting stocking rate is an estimated stocking rate that is fine tuned by the client by adaptive management through the year and from year to year.